 Juan Croucier: Look, I didn’t agree with that at that point in time.
 I went along with it because I wanted to be a team player.
-I wanted to go back to the style of the EP, and I’ll never forget it that we made the record.
+I wanted to go back to the EP style, and I’ll never forget that we made the record.
 I’m not going to blame anybody, and Desmond Child is a terrific artist.
 He’s very talented, and that’s the fact of the matter.
 However, I remember when I was on tour.
 We were starting our Detonator tour.
 I was in this one hotel room, and I’ll never forget it.
 Because the TV was up on the wall, up high and I was laying in my bed.
 And I saw Metallica, the new Metallica, and I went, “There it is.”
 I’m not saying that we should have been like Metallica.
 I’m saying that what Metallica was doing was raw, heavy.
-I believe it was “Enter Sandman” and it was just like, “That’s what I’m talking about.”
+I believe it was “Enter Sandman,” and it was just like, “That’s what I’m talking about.”
 Just in your face, powerful and kind of aggressive.
 You know what, it’s an approximation.
 You try to do the best, but it’s a compromise.
 Sometimes compromises are right, and sometimes they’re not right, and you learn.
 You turn, and you go, oops.
-Shouldn’t have done that.
+I shouldn’t have done that.
 Oops!
 But that’s part of being in a rock band.
-You got to sort of give each other a little room
+You got to sort of give each other a little room.

-You’ve made a great career with Ratt and producer, but you were also a member of Dokken at the beginning.
+You’ve made a great career with Ratt and producer, but you were also a Dokken member at the beginning.
 Tell me something about the band’s early days?

-Juan Croucier: Listen, back then Don and I and Greg Pecka, we started out a three-piece.
+Juan Croucier: Listen, back then Don and I and Greg Pecka, we started as a three-piece.
 Then we elected to get George and Mick in the band.
-We had done a lot of work in Germany and Don was really, really determined.
+We had done a lot of work in Germany, and Don was really, really determined.
 So, we found a studio.
-We were playing in a club called The Sounds Club in Hamburg, and across the building, there was a recording studio.
+We played in a club called The Sounds Club in Hamburg, and across the building, there was a recording studio.
 We met this guy, and he said, “Hey!
 If you guys want to come over late at night and record, come on over.”
 That was Michael Wagener.
 So, we recorded some stuff… A long story short.
 We ended up bringing Michael to the United States to finish the Dokken record.
 While we were waiting, Michael recorded the Motley Crue EP.
 He recorded Black ‘N Blue; he did Great White and a few other bands.
-We were going “Hey, you were supposed to finish our record.
+We were going, “Hey, you were supposed to finish our record.
 What’s going on?”
 So Dokken was a band that I was very fond of.
 However, when we got George and Mick in the band, the chemistry changed a lot.
 Some for the better but some not so good.
-George and Don, they really didn’t get along.
-Because you had two leaders in the band.
+George and Don really didn’t get along because you had two leaders in the band.